-10. Plaintiff adopts the absurd and disingenuous argument in paragraph 1 of Jane Doe 2-8's Motion - "By now, this Court is familiar with Jeffrey Epstein's practice of intimidating and harassing his victims as well as the Plaintiffs' level of fear of Jeffrey Epstein"; and then goes on to adopt four different motions all filed by Plaintiffs' attorneys, none of which assert that Epstein has undertaken any action in the civil cases that was not discussed with and approved by all Plaintiffs' attorneys (including Maria Villafana, USAO) at the June 12, 2009 hearing with Judge Marra and as set forth in the transcript (supra); and also found to be appropriate as set forth in this Court's recent order (DE 299) denying Plaintiff's Motion for Protective Order (DE 226) regarding contact of third parties by private investigators retained by Defendant (DE 226 and 223 identical pleadings).
+10. Plaintiff makes the absurd and disingenuous argument in paragraph 1 "By now, this Court is familiar with Jeffrey Epstein's practice of intimidating and harassing his victims as well as the Plaintiffs' level of fear of Jeffrey Epstein"; and then goes on to cite four different motions all filed by Plaintiffs' attorneys, none of which assert that Epstein has undertaken any action in the civil cases that was not discussed with and approved by all Plaintiffs' attorneys (including Maria Villafana, USAO) at the June 12, 2009 hearing with Judge Marra and as set forth in the transcript (supra); and also found to be appropriate as set forth in this Court's recent order (DE 299) denying Plaintiff's Motion for Protective Order (DE 226) regarding contact of third parties by private investigators retained by Defendant (DE 226 and 223 identical pleadings).